 Limitation of liability

-This sets out that you are saying that you are not liable for any errors or omissions on your blog.
-If you allow user generated content (such as comments), you should also indicate that you are not liable for what others post on your blog (such as offensive or inappropriate content).
+This sets out that you are saying that you are not liable for any errors or omissions on your site.
+If you allow user generated content (such as comments), you should also indicate that you are not liable for what others post on your website (such as offensive or inappropriate content).
 In this section you will want to basically disclaim liability to other’s actions in relation to your content.